Purpose of this policy

 - how a parent may access the full SRI program overview online

-- the name of the accredited and approved instructor who will deliver SRI, which provider they have been accredited through, and his or her auspicing church and
+- the name of the accredited and approved instructor who will deliver SRI, which provider they have been accredited through, and the instructor's religious affiliations, and

 - that they may withdraw their child from SRI at any time by notifying the school in writing.